auth0/docs/articles/libraries/auth0js/v8/index.md

 | `phoneNumber` | optional | (String) The user's phone number to which the code or link was delivered via SMS. |
 | `email` | optional | (String) The user's email to which the code or link was delivered via email. |

-Note that, as with `passwordlessStart`, exactly _one_ of the optional `phoneNumber` and `email` parameters must be sent in order to verify the Passwordless transaction.
+As with `passwordlessStart`, exactly _one_ of the optional `phoneNumber` and `email` parameters must be sent in order to verify the Passwordless transaction.

 ::: note
 In order to use `passwordlessVerify`, the options `redirectUri` and `responseType: 'token'` must be specified when first initializing WebAuth.